Jarrad McVeigh: Sydney (2004–2019)

-McVeigh made his AFL debut, wearing guernsey number 3, in the Swans' embarrassing loss to triple-defending premiers, the Brisbane Lions, at the Gabba in Round 1 of the 2004 season.
+McVeigh made his AFL debut, wearing guernsey number 3, in the Swans' loss to triple-defending premiers, the Brisbane Lions, at the Gabba in Round 1 of the 2004 season.

 Earning the Swans Most Improved Award from the 2007 season, McVeigh established himself from a tagger to a goal-kicking midfielder.
 In round 18, 2008 against the Western Bulldogs, he kicked a career-high 6 goals.

 At the end of the 2008 season, McVeigh won his first Bob Skilton Medal, as the Swans Best and Fairest, posting 578 votes, 10 points in front of runner-up Brett Kirk, polling the maximum 50 votes in the round-18 clash against the Western Bulldogs.
 In 2009, McVeigh had a less successful year, missing some games due to a hamstring injury, and finishing sixth in the Best and Fairest award.

 In 2010, McVeigh finished fourth in the Bob Skilton Medal.
 He was selected on the International Rules squad for the tour to Ireland in October.

 In 2011, McVeigh was appointed co-captain of the Sydney Swans alongside Adam Goodes.
 The death of his newborn daughter, Luella, marred his season.
 In his absence, the Swans defeated eventual premiers at Skilled Stadium (the first time a visiting side had won at that location in four years) in round 23 and dedicated the win to the McVeigh family and Luella.
 Despite such a tragedy, he managed to finish 10th in the 2011 Skilton Medal.
 In 2012, McVeigh captained the Sydney Swans to the 2012 premiership.
 His strong year was rewarded with a fifth-place finish in the 2012 Bob Skilton Medal.
 In 2015, McVeigh became only the seventh person to reach 250 games for the Swans in round 7.

 On 1 August 2019, McVeigh announced that he would retire at the conclusion of the 2019 AFL season.